0

 • Better proportions of carbohydrates, fats, and omega fatty acids compared to modern wheat varieties

-Carb Count:
+Carb Count

 Heritage Red Fife flour, a non-GMO wheat variety, contains complex carbohydrates typical of wheat flours.
 During sourdough fermentation, these carbohydrates undergo a transformation that affects their content and structure.
 The long fermentation process, involving wild yeast and lactic acid bacteria, breaks down some of the complex carbohydrates into simpler sugars.
 This occurs as microorganisms consume starches for energy, producing lactic acid, carbon dioxide, and other metabolites.
-The non-GMO nature of Red Fife wheat may contribute to a more diverse array of naturally occurring enzymes and compounds that interact with the sourdough culture, potentially leading to a more thorough fermentation process.While the fermentation process does reduce the overall carbohydrate content to some degree, we still count the total net carbs in the Red Fife flour in our Sinless Sourdough.
+The non-GMO nature of Red Fife wheat may contribute to a more diverse array of naturally occurring enzymes and compounds that interact with the sourdough culture, potentially leading to a more thorough fermentation process.

-However, the net carb count per slice is even further reduced by the addition of oat fiber, psyllium, and vital wheat gluten.
-These ingredients contribute to the bread’s structure and texture while adding minimal carbohydrates, resulting in a lower overall net carb count per serving compared to traditional sourdough made solely with Red Fife flour.Research suggests that the sourdough fermentation process can reduce the carbohydrate content in flour by approximately 12-20%, depending on the specific fermentation conditions and duration.
+However, the net carb count per slice is even further reduced by the addition of oat fibre, psyllium, and vital wheat gluten.
+These ingredients contribute to the bread’s structure and texture while adding minimal carbohydrates, resulting in a lower overall net carb count per serving compared to traditional sourdough made solely with Red Fife flour.

-However, in our Sinless Sourdough recipe, we conservatively count the full net carbs from the Red Fife flour.
+However, in our Sinless Sourdough™ recipe, we conservatively count the full net carbs from the Red Fife flour.
 This means that the actual net carb content of our bread is likely even lower than what we calculate and report, providing an added benefit for those closely monitoring their carbohydrate intake.

 Red Fife wheat has a lower gliadin content (35%) compared to conventional wheat (80%), which may make it more digestible for some individuals with non-celiac gluten sensitivity.
-Its simpler genetic makeup, having undergone less hybridization than modern wheat, could contribute to easier digestion
+Its simpler genetic makeup, having undergone less hybridization than modern wheat, could contribute to easier digestion.

-Baking Properties:
+Baking Properties

 Red Fife flour is known for:

-• Unique, robust, and earthy flavor
+• Unique, robust, and earthy flavour

 • High protein content, creating a strong gluten network